 Ontario hopes for a new federal partner, not a foe

 Canadians are not saving enough for a secure retirement, and they know it.
 Ontarians voted very clearly for a secure retirement savings plan in 2014.
 The new federal government has a chance to get pension reform right.
 Employees are people who create value, not disposable parts.
 The feds should move forward with reforms for the Canada Pension Plan while Ontario proceeds with the Ontario Retirement Pension Plan.

 Fall is membership renewal time

 Our Mississauga-Streetsville Provincial Liberal Association need to renew your membership for 2016.
 You can read the text of Bob's membership renewal letter by clicking the link below.
 Members should by now have received all their 2014 income tax receipts for donations made in the 2014 calendar year.
-For questions, call Riding President Brian Ellis at (416) 574-8369.
+For questions, call Riding President Tom Lewis at (289) 929-4881.